Department of Chemistry

 Degree Requirements

-The Ph.D. degree requires a minimum of 75 semester credit hours beyond the baccalaureate degree.
+The Ph.D. degree in Chemistry requires a minimum of 75 semester credit hours beyond the baccalaureate degree.
 The curriculum consists of 18 semester credit hours of formal coursework, required teaching, research, and completion of the dissertation following advancement to candidacy.
 Enrollment in the Chemistry Research Colloquium and/or Graduate Seminar in Chemistry is required each semester of enrollment and may be taken for a maximum combined total of 12 semester credit hours.
 A minimum of 45 semester credit hours in doctoral research, including 10 semester credit hours of doctoral dissertation, must be completed.
 The student must have a grade point average of 3.0 or greater (on a 4.0 scale) in the core courses and elective courses combined.
 Each student must be a teaching assistant for a minimum of one academic year.
 Other requirements include (but are not limited to) the written dissertation and the final oral examination.
 The final oral examination consists of a public presentation of the dissertation and a closed oral defense, which are evaluated by the student’s Doctoral Studies Committee.
 Students matriculating with a master’s degree may use up to 30 semester credit hours toward the degree, provided the courses are comparable to core and elective courses.

 Program of Study